owulveryck/blog/content/post/journey-onnx-day1.md

 lastmod: 2018-08-14T20:41:30+02:00
 draft: true
 keywords: []
 description: "This is the very begining of my journey with ONNX and Go.
 In this post I am describing how to decode a ONNX model from its protocol buffer serialized format to a computation graph.
-I am using the gonum package and then the Gorgonia package in Go."
+I am using the gonum package.
+Later I will switch to Gorgonia."
 tags: []
 categories: []
 author: ""